Mostafa Bakry

 Mostafa Bakry (born 16 May 1956) is an Egyptian journalist, TV presenter, author, politician and member of the Egyptian House of Representatives.

+Career

 In 1996 he was serving as the editor-in-chief of Al Ahrar, organ of the Liberal Party, but fired due to his extensive support for Nasserist views.
 He also served as the editor-in-chief of the El-Osboa newspaper.

+He was elected as an independent to the Egyptian House of Representatives following the 2011–12 Egyptian parliamentary election.

+Bakry is the vice president of My Homeland Egypt Party and served as a spokesperson for the Egyptian Front, a coalition of Egyptian political parties.

+He was a candidate on the National Unified List for Egypt in the 2025 Egyptian parliamentary election.